joemoose/psiops/docs/playing.md

 !!! note

-	If you spend momentum to change an action roll, that roll does not, in turn, generate momentum.
+	If you spend momentum to change an action roll, that action roll does not generate momentum, regardless of the result.

-As you gain momentum, points accumulate until you spend them.
+As you gain momentum, the points accumulate until you spend them.
 See the following section.

-Unspent momentum **resets** to its starting value of **2** when regrouping at a *rally point* or returning to base after your mission.
+Unspent momentum **resets** to its starting value of **2** after regrouping at a *rally point* or returning to base.
 See [Rest and Recovery](damage.md#rally-point).

 ### Expend Momentum

-You can spend your *momentum* points to gain bonuses to your actions or to avoid negative *consequences* as follows:
+You can spend your *momentum* to gain bonuses to your actions or to avoid negative *consequences* as follows:

 | Option | Cost | Bonus |
 | - | :-: | - |